 Immutability means that something cannot be changed once it has been created.
-This is the property of a block that was added to the blockchain: once it is part of the system, it cannot be modified further.
+This is the property of a block added to the blockchain: once it is part of the system, it cannot be modified further.

-In blockchain, the hash is produced by using both the information from the block currently in use and the previous block in the chain.
+In a blockchain, the hash is produced using both the information from the block currently in use and the previous block in the chain.
 This links them together: if someone tries to change the data in one block, all the hashes change, making data in all other blocks unusable.
 Since the hashes aren’t valid anymore, the blockchain rejects the attempted change.

 In other words, this guarantees data integrity.
-You can always refer to information stored on the blockchain, because you know it wasn’t changed in the meantime.
+You can always refer to information stored on the blockchain because you know it wasn’t changed in the meantime.
 Of course, information can be updated, but this is added to a new block.
 This ensures that you can trace its history reliably and serves as fraud prevention.
-Additionally, it can serve as proof of fraud: as it can prove who did what and when, it can serve as an impartial source of information.
+Additionally, it can serve as proof of fraud: it can prove who did what and when it can serve as an impartial source of information.
 Of course, just because some information is on the blockchain doesn’t mean it’s true—but in this case, someone who made a mistake can’t cover their tracks.

-But can the owner of the blockchain cover their tracks, if they want?
+But can the owner of the blockchain cover their tracks if they want?
 Well, no. This brings us to the next important aspect of blockchain.

 Of course, this is not so easily implemented in the real world.
 There are important considerations, such as the ability of people to create several identities to increase their decision-making abilities.
 This is actually a well-known manipulation tactic called a Sybil attack.
-In order to evade such possibilities, as well as let people maintain their privacy to a certain degree, the amount of power you wield in a blockchain network depends on other factors.
-These vary by consensus algorithm: in Bitcoin, it depends on your computational power, but on others like Cardano or Ethereum 2.0, it depends on the amount of coins you hold.
+To evade such possibilities, as well as let people maintain their privacy to a certain degree, the amount of power you wield in a blockchain network depends on other factors.
+These vary by consensus algorithm: in Bitcoin, it depends on your computational power, but on others like Cardano or Ethereum 2.0, it depends on the number of coins you hold.

 There are several benefits to decentralization: